My website which has a copy-right has an abundance of extensive information.

 I offer a range of consulting services, all designed to help you make your life in Mexico easier.
 Whether you are coming to Mexico for the first time to live or renewing a visa or seeking consultation I am here to help.
 Mexico offers many benefits to residents including a healthy lifestyle, healthcare, driver’s licenses, car registration, the opportunity to earn income and much more.

-I have been consulting for more than ten years.
+I have been consulting for more than 15 years.
 The information you will find here is based on actual experience on the many topics I cover.
 I process visas each weekday.

 I offer full transparency and total integrity.
 I believe in respect and professionalism in my interactions with my clients and I expect the same.
 A typical day includes receiving and answering as many as 130 emails.
 The majority I answer within 2 – 3 hours.